AcidWhite123/QMK_Firmware/readme.md

 # Firmware:
-All FW are make and use by me (AcidWhite).
+All FW are make and use by me.

 VIAL: